 Perhaps the most revealing moment comes during the antique negotiation as Deborah refuses to apologize in order to get the item she desires — Jefferson Mays is excellent in the role of the dealer.
 This stubborn streak has helped Deborah get to where she is but no doubt it has also been detrimental.
 Proving her resilience and ability to work hard, Ava acquires this pepper shake in an act of desperation.
 As a reward, Deborah gives her a new assignment and it involves digitizing everything she has ever worked on.
 "It’s all material, honey" is the answer Deborah gives before Ava can complain about her new archival task (echoing Nora Ephron’s infamous "It’s all copy").
 What lies within these boxes could be the key to cracking who the legendary comic is and while it looks like a nightmare job, I for one am excited about what Ava will discover.

-The first two episodes of Hacks are sharp and pointed in their observations about showbusiness and the relationship between women in a world dominated by men.
-Jean Smart got her big sitcom break in the 1980s on Designing Women and some of the framed images (such as the red suit shot with Jay Leno) are not photoshopped.
-In the last few years, she has become a prestige TV staple and scene-stealer in shows including Fargo, Watchmen, and currently Mare of Easttown — it is about time she was the headline act.
+The first two episodes of Hacks are sharp and pointed in their observations about show business and the relationship between women in a world dominated by men.
+Jean Smart got her big sitcom break in the 1980s on Designing Women and some of the framed images (such as the red suit shot with Jay Leno (opens in new tab)) are not photoshopped.
+In the last few years, she has become a prestige TV staple and scene-stealer in shows including Fargo, Watchmen and Mare of Easttown — it is about time she was the headline act.
 Relative acting newcomer Hannah Einbinder is an excellent foil, and the first double-bill is incredibly effective in setting up a familiar yet fresh dynamic.
 A thrilling start that makes this new series a strong bet.

 Get the latest updates, reviews and unmissable series to watch and more!